 Students are responsible for sourcing and arranging for their own accommodation.
 The SMU campus is situated in the heart of the city with many private housing options that are within walking distance to SMU and conveniently accessible to amenities and transportation networks.

-Queen Mary students securing private accommodation in Singapore are advised to follow the partner’s guidance to complete their accommodation search safely.
+Queen Mary students are advised to follow the partner’s guidance to complete their accommodation search safely.
 General guidance about searching for private accommodation safely is also available on the QMplus resource page, “Pre-departure” tab from early spring.

 Students have the flexibility and choice to source and arrange for their own accommodation based on their needs.
 Arrangements are at the sole responsibility and discretion of the student.
 For rental of private apartments/condominiums, it is important that students read and understand Singapore’s governing policies on rental/leasing of accommodation, from the Singapore Urban Redevelopment Authority (URA) website.
 Students are also strongly advised to read and understand all terms and conditions of the leasing agreement before committing to a lease.
 Once a lease has been accepted and signed, the signatories have a legal obligation to fulfil all the terms stated in the agreement.
 SMU does not represent either party in any disputes arising from the rental/lease of the property.

-You can find general, up-to-date information about the cost of living in Singapore here.
+Learn more about the estimated cost of living as an SMU student.
+You can also find general, up-to-date information about the cost of living in Singapore here.

 Living expenses can vary depending on individual lifestyle, especially in Singapore where renting private accommodation can be as (if not more) expensive than renting privately in London.
 Please consult the estimated minimum and maximum cost of living figures for this destination country available in our “Estimated Costs of Living” document available on our Finance page.